HBica05/Self-Improvement-Techniques/README.me.md

 - [Inshot](https://www.inshot.com/) : Used to edit screenshots showing responsiveness of the Website.

+- [Media Genesis](https://responsivedesignchecker.com/) : Used to test for responsiveness of the Website.

 - Deployment Platform: Github pages for seamless deployment and hosting.

 - Inspiration: Ideas were influenced by this video: [this video](https://youtu.be/PlxWf493en4?si=WUNrHtULHowHcs6d)